duonghominhhuy/duonghominhhuy.github.io/_posts/2019-01-18-becoming-an-ios-developer.markdown

 <div class="side-by-side">
     <div class="toleft">
         <p>If you haven't enroll the Apple Developer Program yet, start now from <a href="https://developer.apple.com/programs/enroll/" target="_blank">Apple Developer Program</a> and resgister one.</p>
-        <p>For a basic development, you can use the free account.
-But in order to submit your app to the App Store, you must enroll the paid account which is $99/year.</p>
+        <p>Basically, you could use a free account.
+But in order to submit your apps to the App Store, you must enroll the paid account which is $99/year.</p>
     </div>

     <div class="toright">